 - Get house insurance.
 Calculate the value of your home here.

 - Always lock doors when outside.
 Nothing beats common sense.

 4 Security Measures for Your Home by 24|7 Home Rescue

 If you were told that someone was going to attempt a break into your home tonight, what would you do to deter thieves from entering?
 This is the mentality you need when re-evaluating your home security system.
 24|7 Home Rescue have compiled some easy, straightforward advice to help you and your family feel safer this winter.

 Take a tour around your home – inside and out.
 Imagine that you are trying to break into your home.
 Where would you enter and how?
 Look for easy or weak points of access and consider burglars may take advantage of them.
 So don’t leave keys within arms’ reach of a cat flap, for example.

+Even safer – take your keys to bed with you.
+It not only makes it harder to enter your home but also stops them from getting into your car(s).
 It’s also unlikely that thieves will want to risk going upstairs.
-It not only makes it harder for them to get inside your home, but also stops burglars from having access to your car(s).
+It not only makes it harder for them to get inside your home but also stops burglars from having access to your car(s).

 If yours is the latter, make sure it is as protected and secure as you would like your house to be, because once they have access to tools they may also use these to enter your home.
 Make sure they are secure by investing in two sturdy padlocks and if your shed has windows, obstruct their view inside.